-The Game of Life 2050 is an interactive board game developed as part of EU-InnovatE (an EU funded project in which Cranfield collaborated) and ran for the first time this year.
+The Game of Life 2050 is organised as part of the Management and Corporate Sustainability module offered on the Management and Corporate Sustainability MSc.
+It is an interactive board game developed as part of EU-InnovatE (an EU funded project in which Cranfield collaborated).

-The game allowed students to interact with four scenarios that describe the radical changes needed in society for us to be living within all key environmental boundaries by 2050.
+The game involves the students interacting with four scenarios that describe the radical changes needed in society for us to be living within all key environmental boundaries by 2050.

-The players engaged, first-hand, with the waves of change that occur on the pathways to these sustainable future scenarios and imagined how they might respond.
-Students took on the role of a particular actor in society (an established business, a policymaker, a start-up business or an NGO) and made choices about how to respond to big changes that were occurring in the economy and society.
-They collaborated with other players and explored how they could use their influence to shape the future individually and collectively.
-Their objective was to attract as many resources as possible to realise their own vision.
-But, as they discovered, achieving that didn’t necessarily make them a winner.
+The players engage with the waves of change that occur on the pathways to these sustainable future scenarios and imagine how they might respond.
+Students take on the role of a particular actor in society (an established business, a policymaker, a start-up business or an NGO) and make choices about how to respond to big changes that occur in the economy and society.
+They collaborate with other players and explore how they could use their influence to shape the future individually and collectively.
+Their objective is to attract as many resources as possible to realise their own vision.
+Achieving this vision, however, does not necessarily make you a winner.